krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 You can use multi-region AWS KMS keys in Amazon S3.
 However, Amazon S3 currently treats multi-region keys as though they were single-region keys, and does not use the multi-region features of the key.
 However, you cannot convert an existing single-Region key to a multi-Region key.

+#### An e-commerce company has copied 1 petabyte of data from its on-premises data center to an Amazon S3 bucket in the us-west-1 Region using an AWS Direct Connect link.
+The company now wants to set up a one-time copy of the data to another Amazon S3 bucket in the us-east-1 Region.
+The on-premises data center does not allow the use of AWS Snowball.
+As a Solutions Architect, which of the following options can be used to accomplish this goal?

+- Copy data from the source bucket to the destination bucket using the aws S3 sync command The aws S3 sync command uses the CopyObject APIs to copy objects between Amazon S3 buckets.
+The sync command lists the source and target buckets to identify objects that are in the source bucket but that aren't in the target bucket.
+The command also identifies objects in the source bucket that have different LastModified dates than the objects that are in the target bucket.
+The sync command on a versioned bucket copies only the current version of the object—previous versions aren't copied.
+- Set up Amazon S3 batch replication to copy objects across Amazon S3 buckets in another Region using S3 console and then delete the replication configuration Amazon S3 Batch Replication provides you a way to replicate objects that existed before a replication configuration was in place, objects that have previously been replicated, and objects that have failed replication.
+This is done through the use of a Batch Operations job.
+You should note that batch replication differs from live replication which continuously and automatically replicates new objects across Amazon S3 buckets.
+You cannot directly use the AWS S3 console to configure cross-Region replication for existing objects.
+By default, replication only supports copying new Amazon S3 objects after it is enabled using the AWS S3 console.
+Replication enables automatic, asynchronous copying of objects across Amazon S3 buckets.
+Buckets that are configured for object replication can be owned by the same AWS account or by different accounts.
+- Amazon S3 Transfer Acceleration (Amazon S3TA) is a bucket-level feature that enables fast, easy, and secure transfers of files over long distances between your client and an Amazon S3 bucket.
+You cannot use Transfer Acceleration to copy objects across Amazon S3 buckets in different Regions using Amazon S3 console.